cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Those with unique skills earn the highest rewards, it's supply and demand.

-The best resumes list very specific skills.
+The best résumés list very specific skills.
 They are written from the perspective of the recruiter rather than from the employee.
 For example, what I did as a research assistant, or at that technical training back in 2013 is completely irrelevant today.
 Recent experience is much more important!
 So I would rather highlight the most recent and significant accomplishments, rather than dwelling on outdated experiences.